MatheusFelizardo/dt-money/README.md

 ## Dt-money

 This project is part of a intensive React training by Rocketseat, this app was created at second module.
-It's an application to you control your finances.
+It's an application to you control your finances. </br>
+We have two initial data inserted with the miragejs (Freelancer de web	and Aluguel).

 ### Learnings
  - Components organization